 Actually nothing new!
 Brave users performed this method years ago with more or less comfortable switching procedures...

 Just to mention, also the manual plugging of cables or high-quality mechanical switches were "good" methods of boot-switching at least from an electrical perspective ... with that special thrill!
-Premature disconnect when the system was not really shut-down, spoofed by a sleep mode, and other silly mistakes could severely damage the file systems of one or multiple harddisks.
-Every live switching of the power supply could have been the "final surge" for drive electronics that's not really hot-pluggable...!
+Premature disconnected when the system was not really shut-down, spoofed by alleged sleep mode and so on.
+Silly mistakes could severely damage file systems of one or multiple harddisks.
+Every live switching of the power supply could have been "final surge" for drive electronics that weren't really hot-pluggable...!

-Those HDD-Racks are not really suitable for bootmanagement.
-Being designed for data drives at the first place, it is provided that hdd's may be removed or inserted even at runtime of the system.
-But it is plain to see this would be a no good idea at all with boot drives.
-Such drives should never be removed from the system until the respective OS they carry, has been shutdown completely.
-Yet, there is no technical barrier that will prevent us from doing such funny things.
-No chrome plated keylock prevents us from that...
+Those HDD-Racks could not be least suitable for bootmanagement.
+Being designed for data drives at the first place, it is indeed possible to remove or insert an HDD even at runtime of the system.
+But this would be no good idea with boot drives.
+Such drives should never be removed from the system until the OS running from it, has been shut-down completely.
+Yet, since there is no technical barrier that will prevent us from doing silly things, they will happen...
+No chrome plated keylock prevents us from that.

-Only very few commercial Hard Drive Switches (or SATA-Switches) were primarily designed for the switching of boot drives.
-If there is a special mode for boot drives, switching should be impossible at PC-runtime.
+Only very few commercial Hard Drive Switches (or SATA-Switches) are actually capable of switching of boot drives.
+In a special mode for boot drives, switching is prohibited in PC-runtime.
 However, product descriptions are often misleading.
 Where the benefits of the "Hot-swap" feature are praised over and over, the product may be rather intended for data drives.
 We come to the disappointing conclusion, that even the most expensive HDD switch could be more dangerous than the cheapest handcrafted solution!
 Despite that shiny chrome keyswitch...

 The proposed boot drive switch is designed to select 1 out of 4 hard disk drives to boot from.
 It only switches the power supply of the selected HDD.
-(With modern interface standards like SAS or SATA, it is okay to only switch the power supply, as this will be sufficient for an intelligent controller to safely add/remove a device to/from system configuration at least on BIOS level.)
+With modern interface standards like SAS or SATA, it is okay to only switch the power supply, as this will be sufficient for an intelligent disk controller to safely add/detach a device to/from system configuration.

-Most of the manual or semi-automated switching methods had the disadvantage that they do not reliably protect users from doing silly mistakes, i.e. switching at runtime.
-Also the operation of many switches is comparably cumbersome...
+Most of the manual or semi-automated switching methods had the disadvantage that they do not reliably protect users from doing silly mistakes, such as switching-off the system drive at runtime...
+Also operation of many switches appears to be quite cumbersome...

-However, the proposed circuit was explicitly considered for use as a bootmanager.
-Switching should only commence when the PC was really powered off.
-Thus this BootSwitch circuit and its programming enforces the proven coldstart method.
+The proposed circuit was explicitly conceived for use as a bootmanager.
+Switching operations could only commence when the PC was really powered off.
+That is to say, this BootSwitch concept enforces the proven and safe coldstart method.

-Oh, and my concept goes without chunky switches and LED gimmicks.
-It does not litter the PC front with trashy looking 80's style controls.
+Oh, and it goes without chunky switches and LED gimmicks.
+It does not litter the PC front with trashy looking 80's style control panel.
 BootSwitch is being operated in the most discreet way - by a single pushbutton.
 Even better, we could dual-use the existing "POWER" button for that purpose!
 Since the BootSwitch's logic not only controls the switching of hard disks, it can also restart the PC system with optimized timing.

 The selection of the desired boot disk is done by way of this veeeery complex input method:

 Change of boot disks is only possible after switching off the computer.
-Some means of hardware and software make sure that an already connected drive cannot be dropped while the computer is running, even if the power supply of the bootswitch-logic was disturbed.
+Several means of hardware and software protection make sure that an already connected drive won't be dropped accidentally while the computer is still running.

-Within warmstarts (initiated by clicking "Restart" or pressing the Reset button), then of course no switching operation will take place.
-Instead, the already-attached hard drive remains connected and the system will flawlessly reboot from the same drive.
-That is to say, the warmstart behavior is just the same as if the platform had permanently connected drives.
+Within warmstarts (initiated by clicking a Restart option or pressing Reset button), then of course no switching operation will be allowed either.
+Instead, the hard drive that is already attached to the system remains connected, and the system will flawlessly reboot from the same drive.
+That is to say, the warmstart behavior with BootSwitch is exactly the same as if the respective drive was permanently connected to the system in a hard-wired arrangement.
 (Nice feature with respect to "installation orgies" that require multiple restarts!)

 After shutdown and power-off, the BootSwitch's logic will return to Standby mode either.
 Now we are free to choose another bootdrive by pushing the button an number of times, and only few seconds later, the machine will restart and boot up from the selected drive automatically.

 Additionally, we have option to connect no drive at all.
-For this, we simply press the power button once more, than the number of switchable hard drives.
-BootSwitch will then initiate the PC power cycle only without energizing a hard drive.
-We can thus boot up some live system from CD or pendrive without changing BIOS-boot-priority and without running into any risk of unwanted access/alterations in the built-in system drives.The main logic and control tasks are performed by the AVR microcontroller ATtiny2313 .
+For this, we simply press the power button once more, than the number of switchable hard drives present.
+BootSwitch will then initiate the PC power cycle without power-up of any hard drive.
+With this we can boot up to any live system from CD or pendrive without changing BIOS-boot-priority and without running any risk of unwanted access/alterations in the built-in system drives.The main logic and control tasks are performed by the AVR microcontroller ATtiny2313 .
 See further annotations on programming and peripherals for further information on this reliable and robust application.